So, what are you going to do this autumn? Sit around all day playing games… Just like everyone else?

 If you’ve ever wanted to learn more about Game Development or just see how they are built, this is your chance.

-* You Must Be 16-24 and complete the application form.
+* You must be 16 plus to complete the application form.

 Partnering with Coleg Cymoedd

-Coleg y Cymoedd have teamed up with Appening Rhondda to provide an opportunity for learners to experience the Tech Industry through Game Development.
+Coleg y Cymoedd has teamed up with Appening Rhondda to provide an opportunity for learners and staff to experience the Tech Industry through Game Development.

 Rhondda young people creating mobile apps